Our main goals include:

 Rebekah Pollock

-Organizer of the E.D.U.C.A.T.E.
+Organizer of E.D.U.C.A.T.E.
 Online Events

 Georgia State University, USA